Justin Hunt, Writer

 the spot where I patrolled

-and collared him back to bed
+and collared him back to bed,

-demon-cards still scattered
+demon-cards scattered yet

 on this ground, their tattered ends